This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Monitor your condition:

 Keep a record of the situations that cause your symptoms.
-Bring the diary with you when you see your primary healthcare provider.
+Bring the record with you when you see your healthcare provider.
 Include the following:

 - What were you doing when the symptoms started?